 The student must comply with the "Standards for the physical presentation of written works" adopted by the Cégep.
 Failure to comply with these standards may delay the acceptance of the work or affect the grade awarded.
-These standards are available in the The student must comply with the "Standards for the physical presentation of written works" adopted by the Cégep.
-Failure to comply with these standards may delay the acceptance of the work or affect the grade awarded.
-These standards are available in the Cégep.
+These standards are available in the "Standards for the physical presentation of written works" adopted by the Cégep.
 Failure to comply with these standards may delay the acceptance of the work or affect the grade awarded.
 These standards are available in the Quick Links, Libraries section under the heading "Methodology" of the Cégep's Documentation Centers, at www.cegepmontpetit.ca/normes.